 In severe cases, such as in people with HIV, oral ivermectin may be effective.

 Eyelash mites only live on the human hair follicle.
 They do not cause problems when present in low numbers.

-To prevent blepharitis, blepharoconjunctivitis, Demodex keratitis, and other conditions associated with eyelash mites, researchers recommend the following preventive measures:
+To prevent blepharitis, blepharoconjunctivitis, Demodex keratitis, and other conditions associated with eyelash mites,

 - Cleanse the face twice per day with a non-soap cleanser.